javaguirre/ghost-blog-emacs/README.md

 #### Show post list

-Shows a clickable list of the last posts.
+Shows a clickable list of the last posts of your blog.

 ```elisp
 (ghost-mode-get-posts)